 If you deforest pre-1990 forest land, you'll need to:

 - notify Te Uru Rākau – New Zealand Forest Service in the year deforestation occurs

 - submit an emissions return between 1 January and 31 March in the year immediately after.

 Voluntary emissions returns

 You also can choose to submit a voluntary emissions return for post-1989 forest each year to claim carbon credits (NZUs).
 You must file your return between 1 January and 30 June to claim or surrender units for the previous calendar year (or years).
-A maximum of 1 emissions return may be filed per participant in each calendar year.
+A participant cannot file more than 1 emissions return in a calendar year.